Sharp Thresholds in Random Simple Temporal Graphs: Sharp thresholds for temporal graph properties

 \subsection{Temporal Source and First Temporal Source}

 In this section, we first establish a sharp threshold for Temporal Source, i.e., for the property that a fixed vertex is a temporal source.
-Then, we show that, quite surprisingly, the same function happens to be a sharp threshold for the property of having at least one temporal source in the graphs, i.e., for First Temporal Source.
+Then, we show that, quite surprisingly, the same function happens to be a sharp threshold for the property of having at least one temporal source in the graph, i.e., for First Temporal Source.

 Before proceeding we make the simple but subsequently useful observation that the probability of a vertex $v$ of $\F_{n,p}$ being a temporal source is equal to the probability of $v$ being a temporal sink.
 This follows from the fact that $v$ is a temporal source in $(G, \lambda)$ if and only if it is a temporal sink in $(G, \lambda')$, where $\lambda'(e) := 1 - \lambda(e)$ for every edge of $G$.
-Therefore, the next two theorems remain valid if every occurrence of the word ``source'' is replaced by ``sink''.
-With a slight abuse of formalities we will refer to \cref{th:avgSource} and \cref{th:firstSource} in both ``source'' and ``sink'' scenarios.
+Therefore, the next two theorems are proved for temporal source, but they are stated and valid also for temporal sink.